mjwgoh/tech-news-gpt/README.md

 Ensure all dependencies are installed and environment variables are set.
 Run `alpha.ipynb` to initiate the process.
 Follow the notebook's steps for complete article generation.

 ## Conclusion
-This project demonstrates the integration of NLP models and web scraping for automated, relevant, and current article generation.
+This project demonstrates the integration of LLM models and web scraping for automated, relevant, and current article generation.
 Its design allows for easy adaptation and scalability.